tom-seddon/beeblink/docs/fs.md

 Produce wide hex dump of file, for use in 80 column modes.

-As per the standard DFS UTILS commands, along with the new `WDUMP`, which produces `*DUMP`-style output but in 80 columns.

-Note that unlike the UTILS commands in the DFS, these only operate when the BLFS is active; and on the Master, the built-in MOS `DUMP`, `LIST` and `TYPE` will always be used.

 # `BLCONFIG` options

 To switch an option on, use `*BLCONFIG X+`, where `X` is that option's